gavinlyonsrepo/ST7735_TFT_PICO/README.md

 1. NOTE connect LED backlight pin 1 thru a 150R/220R ohm resistor to 3.3/5V VCC.
 2. This is a 3.3V logic device do NOT connect the I/O logic lines to 5V logic device.
 3. You can connect VCC to 5V if there is a 3.3 volt regulator on back of TFT module.
-4. Pick any GPIO you want for SW SPI, for HW SPI: CS, reset and DC lines are flexible.

 Output
 -----------------------